Ready to say goodbye to student loan debt for good? Learn More

 But, collecting unemployment benefits never has any type of impact on the amount of Social Security you receive.
 If you take Social Security at age 62 and are still working, then your earned income can reduce your Social Security benefit, but because unemployment benefits are considered to be unearned income, there is no impact.

-Other Retirement Payments Impact On Unemployment Compensation
+How Do Other Retirement Payments Impact Unemployment Compensation?

 Income that is drawn from a qualified retirement plan, annuity, or IRA can reduce your unemployment compensation in many states.
 If you are taking distributions from your 401(k) plan or receive a pension every month, this amount may be used to offset your unemployment benefits.